Test in production without watermarks.

 Dim para As New Paragraph()

-' Incorporate image into paragraph
+' Incorporate an image into the paragraph

 para.AddImage(img)

-' Integrate paragraph into document
+' Add the paragraph to the document

 document.AddParagraph(para)